Quebec French profanity: List of common

 These sacres are commonly given in a phonetic spelling to indicate the differences in pronunciation from the original word, several of which (notably, the deletion of final consonants and change of [ɛ] to [a] before /ʁ/) are typical of informal Quebec French.
 The nouns here can also be modified for use as verbs (see "Non-profane uses", below).
 Additionally, some forms, notably ostie and criss, can become semi-adjectival when followed by de, as in Va t'en, ostie de chat!
 (Scram, you fucking cat!); tabarnak is often added at the end for extra emphasis.

-Often, several of these words are strung together when used adjectivally, as in Va t'en, ostie d'câlice de chat à marde! (see "Intricate forms", below).
-Many combinations are possible, one of the more fascinating aspects of Quebec profanity.
+Often, several of these words are strung together when used adjectivally, as in Va t'en, ostie d'câlice de chat à marde! (see "Intricate forms", below) and many combinations are possible.
 Since swear words are voluntarily blasphemous, the spellings are usually different from the words from which they originate.
 For example, câlice can be written kâliss, calice, caliss, cawliss, and so on.
 There is no general agreement on how to write these words, and the Office québécois de la langue française does not regulate them.